 The screening test is accurate.

-The disorder can be more effectively treated when diagnosed before symptoms develop.
+The disorder can be more effectively treated when it is diagnosed before symptoms develop.

 The health care benefits of appropriate screening make it relatively cost effective.

 Some screening tests (such as tests for cervical and colon cancers) are recommended for all people of a certain age or sex.
-For people at increased risk because of other factors, tests may be recommended at an earlier age or at more frequent intervals, or additional tests may be recommended.
-For example, a person with a family history of colorectal cancer or with a disease that increases the chances of developing colorectal cancer, such as ulcerative colitis, would be advised to have a screening colonoscopy more often than is normally recommended for people at average risk.
-A woman with a strong family history of breast cancer would likely be advised to be screened for breast cancer with magnetic resonance imaging (MRI) in addition to mammography.
+For people at increased risk because of other risk factors, tests may be recommended at an earlier age or at more frequent intervals than is recommended for people at average risk, or additional tests may be recommended.
+For example, a person with a family history of colorectal cancer or with a disease that increases the chances of developing colorectal cancer Colorectal Cancer Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
+Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more (such as ulcerative colitis Ulcerative Colitis Ulcerative colitis is a chronic inflammatory bowel disease in which the large intestine (colon) becomes inflamed and ulcerated (pitted or eroded), leading to flare-ups (bouts or attacks) of... read more ) would be advised to have a screening colonoscopy more often than is normal for people at average risk.
+If a woman has close relatives who have had breast cancer (family history Family history of breast cancer Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
+Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more ), screening for breast cancer with magnetic resonance imaging (MRI) in addition to mammography may be recommended.

 Some screening measures are recommended for people with certain disorders.
-For example, people with diabetes should check their feet at least once daily for redness and ulcers, which, if ignored, may result in severe infection and ultimately amputation.
+For example, people with diabetes should check their feet at least once a day for redness and ulcers, which, if ignored, may result in severe infection and ultimately amputation.

-Preventive drug therapy (also known as chemoprevention) is the use of drugs to prevent disease.
-For such therapy to be recommended, the person must be at risk of the disorder being prevented and be at low risk of side effects caused by the drug being considered.
+Preventive medication therapy (also known as chemoprevention) is the use of medications to prevent disease.
+For such therapy to be recommended, the person must be at risk of the disorder being prevented and be at low risk of side effects caused by the medication being considered.

-Preventive drug therapy is clearly helpful in, for example, prevention of infection in people with certain disorders (such as AIDS), prevention of headache in people with migraines, and many other specific situations.
-Although preventive drug therapy is effective only in specific situations, some of those situations are common, so the therapy is useful for many people.
+Preventive medication therapy is clearly helpful in, for example, prevention of infection in people with certain disorders (such as AIDS), prevention of headache in people with migraines, and many other specific situations.
+Although preventive medication therapy is effective only in specific situations, some of those situations are common, so the therapy is useful for many people.
 For example, for adults at risk of coronary artery disease or stroke, aspirin is usually recommended.
 Newborns routinely receive eye drops to prevent gonococcal infection of the eyes.
-Women who are at high risk of breast cancer may benefit from preventive drug therapy (for example, with the drug tamoxifen).
+Women who are at high risk of breast cancer may benefit from preventive medication therapy (for example, with the medication tamoxifen).